cern-eos/eos/doc/diopside/manual/using.rst

    lrwxrwxrwx   1 nobody   nobody             65 May 27 13:38 mypackage -> /eos/squashfs/ajp.cern.ch@---eos---ajp---squash---.mypackage.sqsh

-If you try to use or access a package on a diffrent client machine before you call **eos squash pack** you will get errors on clients, because the symbolic link points to a non-existing local directory as long as a package is not closed.
+If you try to use or access a package on a different client machine before you call **eos squash pack** you will get errors on clients, because the symbolic link points to a non-existing local directory as long as a package is not closed.

 In general you have to treat SquashFS packages as write-once archives.
 There is the possiblity to unpack a packed archive, modify and re-pack, however this is problematic if a package is already accessed on other clients using the automount mechanism.
 They won't remount an updated package automatically unless the mount is removed by idle timeouts and re-mounted later.